allscale/allscale_amdados/README.md

 ## Quickstart

-Ensure you have GCC 5 installed and set as your default C/C++ compiler.
+Ensure you have GCC 6 (or 7) installed and set as your default C/C++ compiler.
-Furthermore CMake 3.5 (or later) is required for the build and testing process.
+Furthermore CMake 3.6 (or later) is required for the build and testing process.
 Simply execute the following commands to build the project and run all tests.

     $ mkdir build